tuned-org-uk/arrowspace-rs/paper.md

 # Summary

 `arrowspace` [@ArrowSpace:2025] is a Rust [@rust2015] library (and relative data structure `ArrowSpace`) for vector similarity search that goes beyond traditional distance metrics by incorporating spectral graph properties to find structural patterns in high-dimensional data. `ArrowSpace` adds a spectral dimension that captures structural patterns, enabling more nuanced similarity matching for scientific and structured data applications.
-The library introduces λτ (lambda-tau) indexing, which combines Rayleigh quotient energy with dispersion statistics to create bounded similarity scores.
-This approach is particularly valuable for domains where geometric similarity alone is insufficient, such as protein analysis, signal processing, and molecular dynamics.

 `arrowspace` combines traditional semantic similarity with graph-based spectral properties [@Mahadevan:2006;@Spielman:2007].
 The library introduces taumode (in mathematical expressions `λτ`, lambda-tau) indexing, which blends Rayleigh quotient smoothness energy from graph Laplacians [@Bai:2007;@Bai:2010] with edge-wise dispersion statistics to create bounded, comparable spectral scores.
 This enables similarity search that considers both semantic content and spectral characteristics of high-dimensional vector datasets.

 # Statement of Need